Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Introduction

-Here, we propose a modification to SetFit, called Like a Good Nearest Neighbor (\LaGoNN). \LaGoNN introduces no parameters or hyperparameters and instead modifies input text by retrieving information about the nearest neighbor (NN) seen during optimization (see Figure \ref{lagonsimple}).
-Specifically, we append the label, distance, and text of the NN in the training data to a new instance and encode this modified version with an ST. By making input data appear more similar to instances seen during training, we inexpensively exploit the ST's pretrained or fine-tuned knowledge when considering a novel example.
+Here, we propose a modification to SetFit, called Like a Good Nearest Neighbor (\LaGoNN). \LaGoNN introduces no learnable parameters and instead modifies input text by retrieving information from its nearest neighbors (NN) seen during optimization.
+Specifically, we append the label, distance, and text of the NNs in the training data to a new instance and encode this modified version with an ST (see Figures \ref{lagonsimple} and \ref{LaGoNN} and Table \ref{table:LaGoNNtypes}).
+By making input data appear more similar to instances seen during training, we inexpensively exploit the ST's pretrained or fine-tuned knowledge when considering a novel example.
 Our method can also be applied to the linear probing of an ST, requiring no expensive fine-tuning of the large embedding model.
 Finally, we propose a simple alteration to the SetFit training procedure, where we fine-tune the ST on a subset of the training data.
 This results in a more efficient and performant text classifier that can be used with \LaGoNN.
 We summarize our contributions as follows:

-\begin{enumerate} \item We propose \LaGoNN, an inexpensive modification to SetFit- or ST-based text classification. \item We suggest an alternative training procedure to the standard fine-tuning of SetFit, that can be used with or without \LaGoNN, and results in a cheaper system with similar performance to the more expensive SetFit. \item We perform an extensive study of \LaGoNN, SetFit, and standard transformer fine-tuning in the context of content moderation under different label distributions. \end{enumerate}
+\begin{enumerate} \item We propose \LaGoNN, an inexpensive modification to Sentence Transformer- or SetFit-based text classification. \item We suggest an alternative training procedure to the standard fine-tuning of SetFit, that can be used with or without \LaGoNN, and results in a cheaper system with similar or improved performance to the more expensive SetFit. \item We perform an extensive study of \LaGoNN, SetFit, and standard transformer fine-tuning in the context of content moderation under different label distributions, and in general and multilingual text classification settings. \end{enumerate}